 Hotel Holds on Your Account

-The hotel or resort probably will put a hold on your debit or credit card, whichever you use to hold the reservation, to cover the potential balance of your stay.
-The room rate and taxes per night for each night of your stay, along with estimated incidentals such as meals, telephone calls, WiFi charges, valet parking, and mini-bar fees are all used to calculate the hold.
-And that hold likely will be much more than you expect to spend.
+When booking with a debit card, the hotel or resort will probably put a hold on your account for a fixed dollar amount to cover the potential balance of your stay.
+The room rate and taxes per night for each night of your stay, along with estimated incidentals such as meals, telephone calls, WiFi charges, valet parking, and mini-bar fees, are all used to calculate the hold.

 Pitfalls of Holds on Debit Cards

 On the other hand, if the hotel hold is on a credit card, it isn't a problem unless you are up against your credit limit.
-You likely won't even know it's there.
+In fact, you likely won't even know it's there.